java-basic-tutorial/homework04/README.md

 Add the method `addMilk()` to pour milk in Coffee Machine (see for example how is implemented the method `addWater()` and `addCoffeeBeans()` in the class [AbstractCoffeeMachine](src/main/java/com/softserveinc/task01/AbstractCoffeeMachine.java)).

-Add the getter for the field `milk`.
+Add the getter to the field `milk`.

 Add the method `makeCappuccino()` intended to simulate making the `Cappuccino`.
 To make `Cappuccino` it is need to make `Espresso` and add `85 ml` of milk.